core-wg/oscore/draft-ietf-core-object-security.md

 An inner Max-Age option is used as defined in {{RFC7252}} taking into account that it is not accessible to proxies.

-Since OSCOAP binds CoAP responses to requests, a cached response cannot be used for any other request.
-Therefore, there SHOULD be an outer Max-Age option with value zero to prevent caching of responses.
+Since OSCOAP binds CoAP responses to requests, a cached response would not be possible to use for any other request.
+Therefore, there SHOULD be an outer Max-Age option with value zero to prevent caching of responses (see Section 5.6.1 of {{RFC7252}}).

 The outer Max-Age option SHALL neither be encrypted nor integrity protected.